Color blindness: Digital design

-Unordered Information
+Color selection in design

 A common task for designers is to select a subset of colors (qualitative colormap) that are as mutually differentiable as possible (salient).
 For example, player pieces in a board game should be as different as possible.

-Classic advice suggests using Brewer palettes, but several of these are not actually colorblind-accessible.
-A recent, free, powerful tool that checks color contrast of a group of colors is Adobe's Color Blind Safe Tool.
+Classic advice suggests using Brewer palettes, but several of these are not actually accessible to the color blind.

-Unfortunately, the colors with the greatest contrast to the red–green colorblind tend to be colors of confusion to the blue–yellow colorblind, and vice versa.
-However, since red–green is much more prevalent than blue–yellow CVD, design should generally prioritize those users (Deutans, then Protans).
+An issue with color selection is that the colors with the greatest contrast to the red–green color blind tend to be colors of confusion to the blue–yellow color blind and vice versa.

-Ordered Information
+In 2018, UX designer Allie Ofisher published 3 color palettes with 6 colors each, distinguishable for all variants of color blindness.

+Sequential colormaps

 A common task for data visualization is to represent a color scale, or sequential colormap, often in the form of a heat map or choropleth.
-Several scales are designed with special consideration for the colorblind and are widespread in academia, including Cividis, Viridis and Parula (Matlab).
+Several scales are designed with special consideration for the color blind and are widespread in academia, including Cividis, Viridis and Parula.
 These comprise a light-to-dark scale superimposed on a yellow-to-blue scale, making them monotonic and perceptually uniform to all forms of color vision.